shardus/website-docs.shardus.com/pages/docs/main-concepts/development/accounts.md

 Any account you create needs to have at least 3 properties.

-1. `id`
+- `id`
-2. `hash`
+- `hash`
-3. `timestamp`
+- `timestamp`

 Anything else will be up to the developer.
 Accounts can store any type of data they want.
 Changing the state of account data will require the account timestamp to be updated and the hash to be updated.
-Accounts should always have an id as well, so they can be queried easily.
+Accounts should always have an ID as well, so they can be queried easily.
 If we were to build a social networking application, each "post" would exist as a new account with at least these three properties.

 For example: